mgol/jquery.classList/README.md

 ## Browser support

-Note: in browsers that don't support the `classList` interface (e.g. all IE & Android Browser) the plugin falls back to the built-in jQuery implementation so it doesn't break them.
+Note: in browsers that don't fully support the `classList` interface (e.g. all IE & Android Browser) the plugin falls back to the built-in jQuery implementation so it doesn't break them.

-Here are some of the browsers that can utilize full functionality of this plugin:
+The following browsers can utilize full functionality of this plugin:

 1. Chrome (for desktop & Android), Edge, Firefox, Opera: Current -1, Current
 2. Safari 7.0+